 Beneath the surface there is a whole dark world in Berlin waiting to be revealed.
 It contains large dark bunkers from the war days, subterranean underground channels, hidden tunnels that lead to rooms that have been forgotten somewhere in difficult times - in short, a Berlin that is not talked about today.
-Unless you arrive to the Berliner Unterwalthen, the museum that stores the dark and mysterious parts of Berlin's not-simple history.
+Not talked about, unless you arrive to the Berliner Unterwalthen, the museum that stores the dark and mysterious parts of Berlin's not-simple history.

 The purpose of the Berliner Unterwalten is to study the forgotten places hidden in Berlin.
-The organization, which name translates to "underground worlds of Berlin," finances these activities through guided tours it organizes at these sites, at a low cost.
+The organization, whose name translates to "underground worlds of Berlin," finances these activities through guided tours it organizes at these sites, at low costs.